kaintels/kaintels.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello! 👋 I currently studying as a PhD student at Tokyo University of Agriculture and Technology TT LAB, where I focus on understanding human-animal interaction.
+Hello! 👋 I currently studying as a PhD student at Tokyo University of Agriculture and Technology TT LAB, where I focus on research in graph signal processing.

 My research topics of interest include, but are not limited to: